manoelcampos/auto-class-accessors-java/README.md

 }
 ```

-Now build the project.
-The plugin will change the bytecode of the class above, during build time,
-to automatically call the corresponding getter or setter method instead (if existing).
+Now build the project using Maven.
+The plugin will change the bytecode of the class above, during build time, to automatically call the corresponding getter or setter method instead (if existing).
 This way, the source code corresponding to the resulting bytecode for the `Main` class will be:

 ```java